-There is an admission package available prior to or on entry to the service.
+An admission package is available prior to or on entry to the service.
 The registered nurse is responsible for each stage of service provision.
 The registered nurse assesses, plans, and reviews residents' needs, outcomes, and goals with the resident and/or family/whānau input.
-Care plans viewed demonstrated service integration and were evaluated at least six-monthly.
+Care plans viewed demonstrated service integration.

 Resident files included medical notes by the general practitioner and visiting allied health professionals.
 Medication policies reflect legislative requirements and guidelines.
-The registered nurse and senior caregiver responsible for administration of medicines complete annual education and medication competencies.
+The registered nurse and senior caregivers responsible for administration of medicines complete annual education and medication competencies.

-The activity staff provide and implement an interesting and varied activity programme which includes resident-led activities.
+The activities coordinator provides and implements an interesting and varied activity programme.
 The programme includes outings, entertainment and meaningful activities that meet the individual recreational preferences.